 Bargaining updates

-we are bargaining for dignity in labour and learning
+you and your co-workers are bargaining for dignity in labour and learning

-The contract committee has developed the following bargaining proposals under six broad categories, focusing on dignity of our labour and dignity of our students’ learning.
-Our working conditions are UBC’s learning conditions!
-We plan to provide regular updates on this page after each day at the bargaining table—sorted below by each category!
+You and your co-workers filled out the Bargaining Survey in record numbers.
+The following bargaining proposals reflect your survey participation under six broad categories, focusing on dignity of our labour and dignity of our students’ learning.
+Your working conditions are UBC’s learning conditions!

 Read our detailed bargaining proposals here: